Privileged Access Management Features

 - Compliance and auditing tools: Proving compliance can be challenging for organizations, but the Session Manager is able to make DVR-like recordings of all privileged user sessions that can be searched and reviewed using OCR technology, making every action completely searchable.

-- Simple integration with other security solutions: The Session Manager integrates with your other security solutions allowing you to better leverage their capabilities and improve your entire security strategy.
+- Simple integration with other security solutions: The Session Manager integrates with your other security solutions allowing you to better leverage their capabilities and improves your entire security strategy.

 - Simple deployment: You need a solution that is easy to use and implement.
 Without a simple interface, the solution won’t be used and the investment would have been a waste.
 Simplicity ensures that the solution is used and maintained in order to really protect your organization.